krishnap25/RFA/README.md

 Reproducting Experiments in the Paper
 -------------------------------------

-The scripts provided in the folder ```experiments/``` can be used to reproduce the experiments in the paper.
+Once the data has been set up, the scripts provided in the folder ```experiments/``` can be used to reproduce the experiments in the paper.
-Note that ConvNet and LSTM experiments were run using GPUs and are not perfectly reproducible since GPU computations are non-deterministic.
+Note that GPU computations are non-deterministic.
+Consequently, the ConvNet and LSTM experiments reported in the paper, which were run using GPUs, are not perfectly reproducible.

-From the folder `leaf-robust-agg` for this repository, create the folder `outputs` and run the scripts, for example, `shakespeare_lstm.sh` as
+From the folder `robust-fed-agg` for this repository, create the folder `outputs` and run the scripts, for example, `shakespeare_lstm.sh` as
 ```
 ./experiments/main/shakespeare_lstm.sh